 Your Rights and Responsibilities

 It’s important to understand that, like most laws regarding personal property, liens are very specific to state and local laws.
 Be sure to research your specific rights and responsibilities based on where you live.
-In general, however, the only way to remove a lien on your property is to get your debts under control by paying them off in full.
+In general, however, the only way to remove a lien on your property is to pay off your debts in full.

 The most common exception is that most liens affect your ability to sell the asset.
 The exact nature of this will depend on the specific contract.
 Some liens require you not to sell the asset at all until the debt is paid off.
 In those cases, the lien holder wants to ensure that the collateral remains intact.
 Others require that if you do sell the asset, you must immediately pay off the debt.
 For example, a typical mortgage does not restrict your ability to sell the house.
 However, if you do sell, you must use the proceeds to pay whatever is left on the loan.

 As noted above, when a creditor enforces a lien he may also acquire the rights to force a sale.
 This, too, depends on the exact nature of the contract and judgment, but it is very common.
-Once again looking to a typical mortgage as the most common example, if a borrower defaults on mortgage payments, the bank may foreclose on the home.
+Once again, let’s use a typical mortgage as an example.
+If a borrower defaults on mortgage payments, the bank may foreclose on the home.
 This is a lien enforcement process.
 The bank takes the home and sells it, keeping the amount owed and returning any excess to the borrower.

-As a borrower, it is extremely important to avoid this process regardless.
-When a lender liquidates assets they have no incentive to maximize your value.
+As a borrower, it’s extremely important to avoid this process regardless.
+When a lender liquidates assets, they have no incentive to maximize your value.
 They only want to collect the amount owed.

 Bottom Line